FoamScience/configs.nvim/README.md

   - `gd` and `gD` for go to definition and declaration
   - `K` for hover info
   - You can also get to similar functionality through `<space>l` which uses which-key
-- [none-ls.lua:](lua/user/none-ls.lua) an LSP client for formatters and linters
 - [cmp.lua:](lua/user/cmp.lua) autocompletion engine
   - `<tab>` to cycle through suggestions, `<cr>` to confirm
   - Autocompletes emojies, buffer text, file paths, snippets, and also shows copilot suggestions as virtual text